eddy0820/Chamber-of-Elements/README.md

 # Chamber of Elements

-- re do affinity types class and object class becuase theres a discconect
-  - make it easier to add affinities
-- make code work with multile affinity types for elements (when your doing passives)
 - re do how i do re roll elements and using the array
 - re do "reroll specific" code
-- create a stat resistance database or something for the takedamge function
-- might want to fuck with the order for strength and weakness.
 - "miss" ui element
 - "immune" ui element
 - drop down menu for dynamic passives to see what theyve got stacked on top and how many turns for each stack
-- need to fix the order of all the scripts and their awake functions or your gonna conitune to have issues with error
 - for elements that deal damage two seperate times you need to delay the hit markers with a queue and coroutines maybe
 - screen shake settings

-- ice elemental affinity type to cause freeze

 - take art folder out of repository
 - re do parts of onplayerclikc and onenemyclick because i fucked up the abstratcion between an element and an element object
 - need to update hailstorm and frost when multiple enemies are added